 Your work on exams is to be entirely your own.
 Be sure you are familiar with the section on "Academic Honesty" in the undergraduate catalog (p.
-18, or "Academic Integrity," p.
-143) and be aware that your instructor and your T.A. take this most seriously.
+33) and be aware that your instructor and your T.A. take this most seriously.

 There will be no make-up exams.
-If you miss an exam for good reason, let me know immediately and you will be graded on the other exam and the final.
+If you miss an exam for good reason, let me know immediately (my phone has voice mail in the event I am not in) and you will be graded on the other exam and the final.
 If you do poorly on one mid-term but consistently well on the other one and the final, the one poor exam will be discounted (but not completely ignored).